🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

 Photo @ Maxine Willemsen

-In Hall 3 is a trackman's house; the museum was literally built around it.
-This is where the track steward used to live with his family.
-In the ErfgoedApp , you will discover that the house is dressed in the style of Expo '58.
+Hall 3 features a signalman's hut; the museum was literally built around it.
+The signalman and his family used to live here.
+In the ErfgoedApp , you ErfgoedApp that the house is decorated in the style of Expo '58.

 Photo @ Maxine Willemsen